 2. Attention to detail

 Attention to detail is important when coding medical records and sharing patient information with other providers.
 HIM professionals need to be extremely careful to ensure that patient information is cataloged correctly and transferred and stored securely.
 An error in a patient’s medical record could be costly for the patient, and a breach in patient data security could be detrimental to a healthcare organization’s reputation.

 3. Communication and teamwork

 HIM professionals interact with people across various healthcare settings and disciplines, such as physicians, insurance companies and patients.
 They need to have strong interpersonal skills to ensure that patients understand medical procedures and associated costs, and that the appropriate contacts have access to a patient’s medical history and information.
 They might also be involved in overseeing HIM processes, training other members of the staff and communicating with hospital leaders on needed changes.

 HIM professionals are using advanced technology to perform most HIM-related functions.
 They must have wide-ranging expertise, from understanding HIPAA laws that protect patient privacy to leveraging computer systems that collect and store patient data, in order to do their jobs effectively.

-Many HIM professionals also choose to pursue additional credentials, including recognition as a Registered Health Information Administrator (RHIA) or Registered Health Information Technician (RHIT).
+Many professionals also choose to pursue additional HIM certifications, including recognition as a Registered Health Information Administrator (RHIA) or Registered Health Information Technician (RHIT).
 RHIAs often hold leadership positions, such as HIM director or managers, while RHITs often hold technical jobs and specialize in managing medical records.
 The RHIT certification is ideal for those who are just beginning their HIM career.

 5. Leadership skills